Curtis John Pride

 Pride signed with the Anaheim Angels in 2004.
 He hit .431/.465/.677 in only 65 AB with the Salt Lake Stingers and .250/.268/.325 in 40 AB as a pinch-runner/defensive replacement with the Angels.
 He was a free agent again, but re-signed with the Angels for 2005.
 For Salt Lake, Pride hit .289/.324/.418 with 10 SB in 280 AB, but was only 1 for 11 in 11 games for the Angels.

 Pride was named the head coach for Gallaudet University, which is the country's only liberal arts college for the deaf, in 2009.
-Its baseball team has traditionally been very weak, even playing in Division III of the NCAA, but Pride is trying to change that.
+Its baseball team had traditionally been very weak, even playing in Division III of the NCAA, but Pride tried to change that.
 He is an important role model for young deaf athletes, given his impressive level of achievement.
+The team achieved an all-time record of 27 wins in 2014.

 Sources: Sacramento Bee, 1987-2005 Baseball America Almanacs